Jokuyen/Gold-Rush/README.md

 ### Final Thoughts

+While working on the monster algorithm, I had to recall how other games handled their monsters' mechanism.
+At first, my monsters moved endlessly without pausing, so I had to update my algorithm accordingly to fix that.
+This project gave me a deeper appreciation of the work that was put into actual games; little details can make some pretty big impacts.

 Although a simple game, the development process was incredibly difficult—especially considering that this was everyone's first time creating a game.
 I picked up animation as a responsibility since no one on my team considered themselves an artistic person.
-Figuring out animation exposed me to an aspect of programming I've never experienced before; the research and trial and error improved me as an inpedendent programmer.
+Figuring animation out exposed me to an aspect of programming I've never experienced before; the research and trial and error improved me as a programmer.
+From this project, I understood the importance of task delegation as well as how critical the design process is at the beginning.
+In addition, I gained experience with reading other people's code, maintaining a code style throughout the project, and solving tricky bugs.
+As a leader, I tackled challenges with zest and gained the pride of figuring out a solution.
+Overall, this simple game required tons of effort and growth from me, which I am grateful to have provided!

 ### Note